May 07, 2024

 Though the US was once vigilant against large companies and the anti-competitive threat they pose, in the post-Reagan era a distinct strain of hyper-libertarianism came to define the American economic order.
 And that policy maintained that we should, more or less, let corporations do as they please.
 Recently this has begun to change, in large part, due to a new, muscular FTC led by Lina Khan, but it’s still very much a work in progress.
 Thankfully the EU has proven somewhat resistant to this ideology.
 So while the US abdicated its duties, the EU has emerged as our dark knight — the last cop on the beat preventing big tech from running roughshod.

-As primitive man once plead to the sky father to smite his enemies, so too do I now plead to the EU to fine mine.
+As primitive man once pled to the sky father to smite his enemies, so too do I now plead to the EU to fine mine.
 If Microsoft and Apple continue what I’ve outlined above, please fine them.
 And if other American behemoths try the same, fine them too.
 The corporations and the politicians they purchased may cry foul, but the people are with you.

 When it comes to regulating corporations, the US and EU are near opposite extremes of the spectrum, and there are good reasons for both to moderate their respective positions — the EU to promote growth and remain a relevant economic force going forward and the US to avoid techno-feudalism.
 Until that day — that more balanced promised land ahead — we are very fortunate that every once in a while the EU says, “No more” and stands in our defense.